nlnlznlx/data-engineering-zoomcamp-2025/notes/2_data_ingestion.md

     bash_command=f"curl -sS {dataset_url} > {path_to_local_home}/{dataset_file}"
 )
 ```
 * A `BashOperator` is a simple bash command which is passed on the `bash_command` parameter.
-In this example, we're doenloading some file.
+In this example, we're downloading some file.

 ```python
   format_to_parquet_task = PythonOperator(